ElrikGroupCo/docs-flightsayer/flight_status.md

     + hourly (boolean, required) - true if this object represents an hourly forecast, else it's a daily forecast

 ## RealtimeStatusSource (enum[string])
-Indicates the source of the real time data
+Indicates the source of the real time data.
+The default source of flight data is `flightview`.
+To obtain `swim` data, contact us at `info@flightsayer.com`.
 ### Members
++ `flightview` - real time data comes from [flightview's](http://www.flightview.com/) real time flight status feed.
+This is the default.
++ `schedule` - status comes from the flight schedule - no real time data available.
+This is commonly seen hours ahead of operations before real time data has kicked in.
-+ `swim` - real time data comes from FAA's SWIM data service
++ `swim` - real time data comes from FAA's SWIM data service.
+Contact us if you're interested in SWIM data.

-## EstimatedDepartureStatus (enum[string])
+## FlightStatusText (enum[string])
-The status associated with as estimated departure time
+Indicates the latest real time status of the flight.
 ### Members
++ `Scheduled` - flight is scheduled to depart, and no other real time data has been made available by the FAA or airline.
++ `Departed` - flight has left the departure gate, but has not taken off
++ `In Air` - flight is in the air (in many cases the wheels up time is delayed 5 minutes in accordance with FAA regulations.)
++ `Landed` - flight has landed
++ `Arrived` - flight has arrived at the arrival gate
++ `Expected` - the flight is expected to land at the arrival airport soon
++ `Delayed` - the flight has been delayed by the airline or the FAA.
++ `Cancelled` - the flight has been cancelled
++ `No Recent Info - Call Airline` - it is past the departure window for this flight, but there is no updated information.

+## StatusType (enum[string])
+The status associated with as estimated arrival or departure time
+### Members
 + `scheduled` - originally scheduled departure time
-+ `proposed` - the airline has proposed a change to the depature time, but faa has not yet accepted
 + `estimated` - departure time is estimated based on latest traffic and airline estimates
-+ `actual` - actual departure time

-## EstimatedArrivalStatus (enum[string])
-The status associated with as estimated arrival time
-### Members
-+ `scheduled` - originally scheduled arrival time
-+ `estimated` - arrival time is estimated based on latest traffic and airline estimates
-+ `landed` - time at which flight has landed but not yet arrived at the gate
-+ `actual` - actual arrival time - time at the gate
++ `actual` - actual time (flight has already departed or arrived)

 ## FlightsayerRisk (enum[string])
 A risk name associated with a delay index